Telomerase reverse transcriptase: Immortalization

 hTERT immortalizes various normal cells in culture, thereby endowing the self-renewal properties of stem cells to non-stem cell cultures.
 There are multiple ways in which immortalization of non-stem cells can be achieved, one of which being via the introduction of hTERT into the cells.
 Differentiated cells often express hTERC and TP1, a telomerase-associated protein that helps form the telomerase assembly, but does not express hTERT.
 Hence, hTERT acts as the limiting factor for telomerase activity in differentiated cells.
 However, with hTERT over-expression, active telomerase can be formed in differentiated cells.
-This method has been used to immortalize prostate epithelial and stromal-derived cells, which are typically difficult to culture in vitro. hTERT introduction allows in vitro culture of these cells and available for possible future research. hTERT introduction have an advantage over the use of viral protein for immortalization in that it does not involve the inactivation of tumor suppressor gene, which might lead to cancer formation.
+This method has been used to immortalize prostate epithelial and stromal-derived cells, which are typically difficult to culture in vitro. hTERT introduction allows in vitro culture of these cells and available for possible future research.
+The introduction of hTERT has an advantage over the use of viral protein for immortalization in that it does not involve the inactivation of tumor suppressor gene, which might lead to cancer formation.